halumme/Swimmer_Power/README.md

 # Swimmer_Power
-Testing device for swimmer power output in the pool
+Testing device for swimmer power output in the pool.<br>
 I crafted this device to test my swimming team in the water.
 The swimmer is wearing a belt with a bungee cord attached to a fisherman's scale.
 The scale reading is used to plot a power graph while the swimmer is swimming with maximum effort